Henry-Cheng/CodingPractice/LeetCode/2021/BinraySearch/BinarySearch.md

 https://blog.csdn.net/Bean771606540/article/details/107533165

-NOTE: need to understand `searching space` for binary searching problem, since we cannot use the template blindly, somtimes the searching space requries us to set `right = mid`  instead of `right = mid-1` since the `mid` could also be the final result
+NOTE: need to understand `searching space` for binary searching problem, since we cannot use the template blindly, somtimes the searching space requries us to set `right = mid`  instead of `right = mid-1` since the `mid` could also be the final result (aka in the searching space)
   - e.g. `153.
 Find Minimum in Rotated Sorted Array`

 Binary Search looks easy, but it could be very hard in details, since most ppl don't know